aertslab/pySCENIC/README.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The CLI to pySCENIC has also been streamlined into a pipeline that can be run with a single command, using the Nextflow workflow manager.
-For details on this usage, see the `scenic-nf`_ repository.
+For details on this usage, along with more detailed pySCENIC tutorials, see the `SCENICprotocol`_ repository.

 Frequently Asked Questions